-In this dekad the comparison of satellite rainfall estimation and climatological average shows that there was moderate to slight increase of rainfall was observed in south-west Ethiopia, South Ethiopia, Central Ethiopia, south and central Oromia and few part of Amhara region.
-On the other hand, slight decrease of rainfall was observed in a few areas of adjoin areas of central Ethiopia and south Ethiopia regions.
+In this dekad the comparison of satellite rainfall estimation and climatological average shows that there was moderate to slight increase of rainfall was observed in South Ethiopia, Sidama, some part of south-west Ethiopia, western and central Oromia, few part of Afar and Amhara region.
+On the other hand, slight decrease of rainfall was observed in South and central Oromia, pocket areas of south Ethiopia and Sidama regions.